jbellis/jamm/README.md

 ### Optimized crawling approach

-For your own classes, `MemoryMeter` provide a way to avoid the use of reflections by having the class implementing the `Measurable` interface.
-When `MemoryMeter` encounter a class that implements the `Measurable` interface it will call the `addChildrenTo` to let the class adds its fields to the stack of objects than need to be measured instead of using reflection.
+For your own classes, `MemoryMeter` provides a way to avoid the use of reflections by having the class implement the `Measurable` interface.
+When `MemoryMeter` encounter a class that implements the `Measurable` interface it will call the `addChildrenTo` to let the class adds its fields to the stack of objects that need to be measured instead of using reflection.
 Therefore avoiding the reflection cost.

 ### Filtering